Wyntuition/twitter-api-python/README.md

     access_secret = '<ENTER>'
     ```

-1. Run the provided Python scripts that, see the examples below.
+1. Run the provided Python scripts that do things such as listing tweets, timelines & friends.
+See the examples below.

 ## Get a stream a tweets, save to a file